 It is well known that Albert Einstein’s contribution to science came from thought experiments.
 I too am an Albert and share with that famous man a Briggs Myers personality type of INTP.
 It means I am Introverted as opposed to Extroverted, more iNtuitive than Sensing, Thinking at the expense of Feeling and Perceiving more than Judging.
 I often lie awake in bed early morning and think.
-If the thoughts are of value I make a note lest I forget.
+If the thoughts are of value I make a note, otherwise I am almost certain to forget.

 My blogs on energy came about because in retirement I sought to really understand the electrical energy flows I had worked with all my life.
-However I found no satisfactory explanation and so I developed my own and found it brought a deeper and better understanding of the science and engineering that had been taught me and as recently taught to my granddaughter in her GCSE subjects.
+However I found no satisfactory explanation.
+I developed my own explanation and found it brought a deeper and better understanding of the science and engineering that had been taught me and as recently taught to my granddaughter in her GCSE subjects.
 Not only that but it led me to understand more the nature of everything.

-My thinking on particle mass and energy differs from that of science in one simple yet far reaching fundamental.
-It is that particles of energy engage with other energies in a pro active way.
-Just as we use our internal energies pro actively and hopefully intelligently, particles use their internal energies pro actively and intelligently.
-Particle desires for energy explain why we and all life forms evolved but also explain the gravity motions that are a feature of our universe.
+My view of the atomic particles that make for everything is different from that of science in one simple yet far reaching fundamental.
+It is that particles are living energies.
+They engage with other particles of energy in a pro active way.
+Particles interact pro actively and intelligently to satisfy their desires.
+Their desires for energy are why we and all life forms evolved.

-I hope you find something here of interest.
+I hope you find something in my blogs of interest.
 Regards and best wishes to all – Albert Simpson.